 - The viceroy of India, Lord Irwin was informed of Gandhi’s plan on 2nd March 1930.

 - The march began with 80 of his followers who were instructed to not indulge in any form, of violent activities.
-After reaching the coast of Dandi, Gandhi broke the salt act by making salt from seawater.
+After reaching the coast of Dandi, Gandhi broke the Salt Satyagraha by making salt from seawater.

 - This historical event was witnessed by a throng of thousands of people.

 - Attacking the British government in his speeches and addresses, talked to foreign journalists and wrote articles for newspapers.
 Gandhi’s desire to push the independence movement into the forefront of world media made him a household name in the West.

 - The mass movement was joined by Sarojini Naidu and other illustrious leaders, who along with thousands broke the Salt Act on 6th April 1930.

 Click Here for the Charter Act 1813 – History and Provisions!

 Take a look at the highlights of the impact of the Salt March or the Salt Satyagraha.